Objective

 - Unable or unwilling to provide informed consent

-- Have had a prior catheter ablation procedure for VT
+- Prior catheter ablation procedure for VT